peberanek/ai-sandbox/README.md

 docker compose up -d
 ```

-Once the compose is running, the web interface (Open WebUI) should be available at https://YOUR_DOMAIN_OR_IP.
-It may take some time to Nginx to serve it.
+Once the compose is running, the web interface (Open WebUI) should be available at https://YOUR_DOMAIN_OR_IP (Nginx may temporarily return HTTP 502 error).

 ## Updates